jdpsl/IRC_SOCKET_BOT/README.md

 # Simple IRC Client/Bot

-This project is a straightforward IRC client/bot.
+This project is a straightforward IRC client/bot that uses a socket for more advanced and non integrated scripts.

 ## Features